 Fire safety

-Reaction to fire: Collectors which cannot be classified without testing shall be tested according to EN 13501-1 applying the standards therein, as applicable.
+Reaction to fire: Collectors which cannot be classified without testing shall be tested according to EN 13501-1 applying the standards therein, as applicable and Annex XXX for the selection, preparation mounting and fixing and field of application of the collector.

 External fire performance: If required, collectors embedded in the roof shall be tested and classified in accordance with EN 13501-5.

+REMARK from Convenor: The proposed text for fire safety is very much an imitation of EN14351-1 (Windows and doors - Product standard, performance characteristics - Part 1: Windows and external pedestrian doorsets) which sems to be a similar product.
+The Annex B is therefore also a "copy" of the here mentioned Annex H